red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 ![diagram](/assets/plantuml/testing_objectmapper_constructor/diagram.png)

+# Listen to the tests

 When adding dependencies to our code, we should distinguish between collaborators and implementation details.
 When writing tests, we should carefully decide if we want to replace the dependency of a class with a mock or use an actual implementation instead[^2].
 These choices will have an effect on the quality of the tests and, consequently, on the maintainability of our codebase.

+Of course, this is just a tiny example.
+In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we looked at here.
+In addition to what we discussed here, there are many more things we need to consider to avoid coupling the test code to the production code too much.

 Applying Test-driven development gives you feedback about these kinds of problems.
 Listen to the tests.
 If something is not easy to test, then modify your design to make it easier to test things.

-Of course, this is just a tiny example.
-In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we looked at here.
-In addition to what we discussed here, there are many more things we need to consider to avoid coupling the test code to the production code too much.
+The main benefit of Test-driven development is that you get this feedback early on in the lifetime of some code.
+If you listen to this feedback and design your code accordingly you will end up with modular code, that is testable and can be modified easily.

 We do this as otherwise the
 time needed to fix these tests can seriously slow down ongoing development